endofzero/Minecraft-Sheller/README.md

 #### (optional)
 - I strongly recommend using crontab to automate some of the process.
-I prefer to perform logs + cartography + server restart at 4AM every day.
+I prefer to perform logs clean + server restart + sync + then all of my mappers at 4AM every day.
 - The 'logs' command should always be used BEFORE a restart, as the restart wipes the previous logs.
 I'm running hey0's servermod, which